Welcome to Old Province Farm's website!

 Support - any animal we sell comes with a lifetime of support.
 No matter how many years go by, we are here to help the best we can and guide you in the right direction so you can find the resources and answers you need.

-ADGA registered - all breeding quality animals will come registered with the American Dairy Goat Association so that you know the genetic potential you are buying, have easy access to relative data, and have the opportunity to participate in ADGA performance programs that can help you improve your own herd!
+Registered - all our goats are registered with the American Dairy Goat Association and the American Goat Society so that you know the genetic potential you are buying, have easy access to relative data, and have the opportunity to participate in performance programs that can help you improve your own herd!

 Whole package - we are dedicated to continually learning and improving in order to achieve greater and greater consistency and excellence in both conformation and milk production.